Own-Data-Privateer/hoardy-web/README.md

 ![Screenshot of Firefox's viewport with extension's popup shown.](https://oxij.org/asset/demo/software/hoardy-web/extension-v1.19.0-popup.png)

-Also note that, for illustrative purposes, I had enabled [limbo mode](./extension/page/help.org#faq-limbo) before visiting it so that `Hoardy-Web` would capture that page and all its requisite resources and then put them all into "limbo" instead of immediately archiving them, thus allowing me to look at the page first.
+Also note that, for illustrative purposes, I had enabled `Hoardy-Web`'s ["limbo mode"](./extension/page/help.org#faq-limbo) before visiting it so that `Hoardy-Web` would capture that page and all its requisite resources and then put them all into "limbo" instead of immediately archiving them, thus allowing me to look at the page first.
 This is most useful for when you are about to visit a new page and you are not yet sure you will want to archive that visit.
 Or for dynamically generated pages that update all the time with only some versions deserving being archived.